These delicious Cherry Shortbread Cookies are dipped in white chocolate!

 White Chocolate Cherry Shortbread Cookies

-8 ounces additional chopped white chocolate (or Wilton's vanilla disks)
+- 8 ounces white chocolate (or vanilla candy disks)

-3. In a large bowl, whisk together the flour and sugar.
+- In a large bowl, whisk together the flour and sugar.
 Using a pastry blender, cut in the butter until the mixture resembles fine crumbs.
-Stir in the drained cherries and 4 ounces (2/3 cup) of the chopped chocolate.
+Stir in the chopped cherries and 4 ounces of the chopped chocolate.
 Stir in the almond extract and, if desired, food coloring.
 Knead the mixture with your hands until it forms a smooth ball.

-4. Shape the dough into 3/4-inch balls.
+- Shape the dough into ¾-inch balls.
 Place the dough balls 2-inches apart on the prepared cookie sheets.
-Using the bottom of a drinking glass dipped in water and then sugar, flatten the dough balls to 1 1/2-inch rounds.
+Using the bottom of a drinking glass dipped in water and then sugar, flatten the dough balls to 1½-inch rounds.

-5. Bake 12 to 14 minutes or until the centers are set.
+- Bake the cookies for 12 to 14 minutes or until the centers are set.
 Cool for 1 minute on the cookie sheet, then transfer the cookies to a wire rack and let cool completely.

-6. Place the remaining chopped chocolate or disks + shortening in a glass bowl or measuring cup.
+- Place the remaining chopped chocolate or disks + shortening in a glass bowl or measuring cup.
 Heat and stir in 30 second intervals in the microwave until melted and smooth (or melt in a small saucepan over low heat on the stove).
 Dip half of each cookie into the melted chocolate, allowing excess to drip off.
-If desired, roll dipped edge in nonpareils and/or edible glitter.
 Place cookies on waxed paper until the chocolate is set.